 Getting around Lisbon is not going to be a breeze in a rental car.
 If you are staying in Lisbon proper, then you’ll want to skip the rental car and stick to public transportation or exploring on foot.
-The hills, narrow roads and trams pose a serious challenge for drivers, but most hotels don’t even offer parking or charge a fairly unreasonable fee for parking – I’ve seen rates ranging between 18 to 28 Euros per day for parking in Lisbon.
+The hills, narrow roads and trams pose a serious challenge for drivers, but most hotels don’t offer parking or charge a fee for parking – I’ve seen rates ranging between 18 to 28 Euros per day for parking in Lisbon.
 If you are driving through Portugal and need a place to stay in Lisbon that offers parking, look into staying in Belem instead where there is a little more room.

-We stayed at Apartment CCB View, a 2-bedroom apartment with free street parking.
+We stayed at Apartment CCB View in Belem, a 2-bedroom apartment with free street parking.
 Unfortunately, this property appears to no longer be accepting bookings.
 If you are looking for a boutique hotel with free parking in Belem you can also consider Altis Belem, just a hop and skip away from the Jeronimos Monastery, Pasteis de Belem bakery and Belem Tower.
 Reviewers like the spacious and clean rooms, easy parking facilities and rooftop terrace.
-To get into town, we took the local tram which brought us to Lisbon in under 10 minutes.
-Click here to check availability and rates for Apartment CCB View!
+To get into town, take the local tram which brings you to the Lisbon city centre in under 10 minutes.
+Click here to check availability and rates for Altis Belem.